SaxonRah/flying_pancakes/README.md

 # Flying Pancakes
-Complete formula for simulating the flight of a disc in a disc golf game.
+A comprehensive mathematical model for simulating the flight dynamics of a disc in a disc golf game.

-Incorporates projectile motion, lift, drag forces, wind, spin, and gyroscopic effects, disc's stability, and angular momentum as it flies through the air.
+The model incorporates various physical forces and factors including projectile motion, aerodynamic lift and drag, wind effects, disc spin, stability, and gyroscopic effects.

 ## LICENSE (Sorry, but this is required).
 [![CC BY-NC-ND 4.0][cc-by-nc-nd-shield]][cc-by-nc-nd]